 Step 7: Make a fist, press your knuckles against your palm and rub the back of your fingers.
 Repeat for each hand

 Step 8: Clasp your hands and rub from the side of your pointer fingers down, enclosing your thumbs

 Step 9: Rinse your hands thoroughly with running water

 Step 10: Dry your hands thoroughly using a paper towel

-Remember to conserve water by turning off the faucet between rinsing your hands.
+Remember to conserve water by turning off the faucet while rinsing your hands.
 Before washing, you can use your hand to turn off the faucet.
 After washing, use the used paper towel to touch the faucet.
 This will minimize the risk of re-contaminating your hands.